Understanding Anxiety: How to recognize the signs

 • Engaging in habits like nail-biting, skin-picking, or pacing

-• Feeling anxious most days, rather than just in specific stressful situations
+• Feeling anxious most days, rather than just in specific stressful situations.

-• Avoiding activities or responsibilities due to fear or worry
+• Avoiding activities or responsibilities due to fear or worry.

-• Experiencing panic attacks—intense episodes of fear accompanied by physical symptoms
+• Experiencing panic attacks—intense episodes of fear accompanied by physical symptoms.

-• Struggling with sleep, digestion, or other health issues due to stress
+• Struggling with sleep, digestion, or other health issues due to stress.

-• Finding it hard to enjoy things you once did because of constant worry
+• Finding it hard to enjoy things you once did because of constant worry.

-What You Can Do
+What You Can Do to Fight Back

 • Practice grounding techniques.
 Deep breathing, mindfulness, or physical movement can help regulate your nervous system.